LinkedInAttic/Selene/README.md

 # Selene

-Selene is an iOS library which schedules the execution of [background fetch](https://developer.apple.com/library/ios/documentation/iphone/conceptual/iphoneosprogrammingguide/ManagingYourApplicationsFlow/ManagingYourApplicationsFlow.html) operations on iOS.
+Selene is an iOS library which schedules the execution of [background fetch](https://developer.apple.com/library/ios/documentation/iphone/conceptual/iphoneosprogrammingguide/ManagingYourApplicationsFlow/ManagingYourApplicationsFlow.html) operations.
 It works similar to the [Linux Scheduler](http://oreilly.com/catalog/linuxkernel/chapter/ch10.html) (albeit in a simplified version).

 # Installation